 They really are.

-If the Democrats get elected in 2018, if you allow that to happen, and I've got plans for after the 4th of July.
+If the Democrats get elected in 2018, if you allow that to happen, and I've got plans for after the 4th of July, I'm going to be all over it because this is too important.

-And they pulled in Maxine Waters and some others, and they said, Now listen, Maxine, you can't lead chance impeach 45 anymore.
+And they said, now listen, Maxine, you can't lead chance impeach 45 anymore.

-Just shush about it, shush.
+Just shush about it.

 But that's what they want to do.

-You know, impeach 45 and peace.
+You know, impeach 45 and people.

-You can Stand up to him or anybody else.
+You can stand up to him or anybody else.

 And for those who say to me, you are asking for something too soon and too early.